 O’Rourke and Copeland say very little on the recording.
 Anderson becomes increasingly upset to the point of shouting at the two before O’Rourke agrees to review the case file.

 O’Rourke later sent a letter to Anderson detailing his review of the case file that found her claims to be unsubstantiated.

 At Tuesday’s council meeting, Anderson’s friend, Maria Bosworth, said O’Rourke didn’t have to consent to the recording because it occurred while he was conducting business in his official capacity.

 In an interview Wednesday, O’Rourke said there are any number of tasks he performs in his official capacity that must be able to remain confidential, such as labor negotiations and real estate transactions.
 He said Anderson’s recording violated state law, which requires consent from both parties to be recorded.

 “I wasn’t concerned about anything I said in the meeting,” O’Rourke said.
 “It’s the principle of the matter.”

 O’Rourke said city attorneys are currently reviewing case law on the matter before deciding on bringing a charge.

 Recording and broadcasting without consent is a gross misdemeanor in the state, punishable by up to one year in jail or up to a $5,000 fine.

-• This article has been updated to include the recording and to correct the location of the camera with which the recording was made and the length of the meeting.
+• This article has been updated to correct the location of the camera with which the recording was made and the length of the meeting.
 It has also been corrected in regard to the circumstances of the confrontation between police and Russell Anderson